 Affiliate links and cookies

 Be a Shade Greener uses advertising and some links within the content may earn me a small commission.
+As an Amazon Associate I earn from qualifying purchases.
 Please be assured that my content is not influenced by the advertisers or affiliate relationships.
 This means I’m happy to mention anything which fits the ethos of this website and helps us be a shade greener whether they pay commission or not.

 When you visit one of the online retailers from my website it may be through an affiliate link.
 When you or anyone else buy goods by clicking on a link on my website I may earn a small commission from selected brands I advertise.
 To do this a cookie is placed onto your computer when you visit a retailer from my website, if you then go on to buy something, the cookie identifies you as having come from my site and I earn my commission.
 This doesn’t affect the price you pay.
 Any profit goes towards the running of this website plus a percentage is donated to various wildlife and environment charities.